 Strategic Plan Goals

-Funding for this project is a combination of sources, including Highway Bridge Program (HBP) funds.
+Funding for this project is a combination of sources, including the Federal Highway Bridge Program (HBP) funds.
 The project will be funded 88.53% by the HBP.

-The City of Goleta completed a Draft Mitigated Negative Declaration (DMND) for the project in December 2014.
-The public comment period ended in January 2015.
-The Final MND was approved in August 2015.
+The City of Goleta approved a Mitigated Negative Declaration (MND) for the project in August 2015.
 Final design, right of way and permitting phases are currently underway.
-Construction is anticipated to begin in FY 17/18 at the same time as construction of the City’s Ekwill Street and Fowler Road Extensions Project.
+Final design is at the 95% development stage.
+Construction is anticipated to begin in FY 2019/20 at the same time as construction of the City’s Ekwill Street and Fowler Road Extensions Project.